run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-delete.md

 This article explains how to uninstall Run:ai Cluster installation from the Kubernetes cluster.

+## Unistall Run:ai cluster

-Deletion of Run:ai cluster from the Kubernetes cluster does **not** delete existing projects, departments or workloads submitted by users.
+Uninstall of Run:ai cluster from the Kubernetes cluster does __not__ delete existing projects, departments or workloads submitted by users.

-To delete the Run:ai cluster installation, run the following [helm](https://helm.sh/) command:
+To uninstall the Run:ai cluster, run the following [helm](https://helm.sh/) command in your terminal:

 ``` bash
 helm uninstall runai-cluster -n runai
 ```

 To delete the Run:ai cluster from the Run:ai Platform, see [Removing a cluster](../config/clusters.md#removing-a-cluster).